dodog/auto-theme/README.md

 - The scheduler re-checks and re-arms itself on waking from suspend (via logind's `PrepareForSleep` signal), so a laptop closed overnight doesn't end up delaying the next switch by the length of the nap.
-- Qt style plugin detection is a best-effort scan of common plugin directories; if your style isn't auto-detected, whatever you already have set stays selectable regardless.
+- Qt style detection reads each installed style plugin's own embedded metadata (the same "Keys" block Qt itself reads), across the common Qt5/Qt6 plugin paths including Arch/Manjaro's unversioned `qt` directory.
+  If a plugin's metadata can't be read, or you're on a distro laying out Qt plugins somewhere else entirely, it falls back to a filename guess; either way, whatever you already have set stays selectable regardless of detection.
+- Shell theme detection can't find `Adwaita` as a folder because on modern GNOME it isn't one — it's compiled into `gnome-shell` itself.
+Pick "(System default)" for that instead of expecting it in the list.
 - Flatpak sandboxing and Qt/GNOME bridging (`qt5ct`, `flatpak override`)
   are one-time system setup, not something this extension manages.